HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 | uint_16      | priority   | Highter priority wins                  |
 | byte[length] | data       | Actual audio data                      |
 | uint_8       | terminator | Unused by the game                     |

+###### Interpreting the data ######
+Aside from the raw audio data there is no playback information stored in the file, everything is hard-coded.
+Since the PC speaker was not able to play different frequencies many developers used a trick called *pulse-width modulation* to create the illusion.
+The frequency perceived by the listener is created by precisely controlling short bursts of audio pulses.
+Explainging the mathematical properties would be beyond the scope of this document, so I'll refer instead to its [Wikipedia article](http://en.wikipedia.org/wiki/Pulse-width_modulation).

+Each byte tells us how long the the phase needs so be.
+First we read a byte and muliply its numeric value by 60 (hard-coded number).
+This lets us compute the length of the phase:

+	tone         = input_byte * 60
+	phase_length = sample_rate * (tone / 1193181) * 1/2

+The *sample rate* depends on how precisely we want to sample the data.
+Higher numbers are more precise, but take up more space.
+We also need to make shure the sample rate matches the sample rate of our playback, i.e. it is the number of samples played per second.
+A value of 40,000 is adequate.

+The formula works as follows: looking at the second formula we compute the inverse of the frequency we want to simulate.
+This means a higher frequency will have a shorter duration than a lower one.
+This inverse frequency is multiplied by the sample rate; frequencies are measured in Hz, which is just another way of writing *1/s*, i.e. one per second of something, so an inverse frequency is a duration, measured in seconds.
+The sample rate is measured in *samples/second* and by multiplying it with the duration we get the number of samples to generate.
+Finally we divide by two because we need to flip back-and forth between high and low volume at the half-point mark.

+Now it's time to write the sample bytes.
+How many samples should be written per byte depends on the selected sample rate as well as the original playback rate of 140Hz:

+	samples_per_byte = sample_rate / 140

+For each byte written we also keep track of the "ticks": each written byte increments the counter, and if the ticks have reached the phase length we flip the sign and reset the counter.
+A tone of *0* interrupts everything, it writes the neutral sound (128) and keeps the tick counter at 0.
+The byte written is 128 plus the volume level of the simulated speaker.
+This level can be chose arbitrarily, as long as it's less or equal to 127.

+Here is the pseudocode:

+	Constants: base_timer = 1193181
+	           pcs_rate   =     140 (playback rate of PC speaker)
+	           volume     =      20 (arbitrarily chosen, must be <= 127)

+	Prerequisites: source      = pointer to the start of the input stream as bytes. destination = pointer to the start of the decompressed output stream as bytes pcs_length  = length of the decompressed data sequence in words sample_rate = how many samples to play back per second

+	Side effects: The destination buffer will be allocated and filled with data

+	1) Make new variable `samples_per_byte` = `sample_rate` / `pcs_rate`
+	2) Make new variable `wav_length` = pcs_length * samples_per_byte * sizeof(byte)
+	3) Allocate memory to `destination` of length `pcs_length` * `samples_of_bytes` *sizeof(byte)
+	4) Make new pointers `read` and `write` and set them to `source` and `destination` respectively
+	5) Make new signed integer variable `sign` = -1
+	6) Make new unsigned integer variable `phase_tick` = 0
+	7) While pcs_length > 0
+		7.1) Make new variable `tone` = (value of `read`) * 60, advance read one byte 7.2) Make new variable `phase_length` = sample_rate * (`tone` / `base_timer`) * 1/2
+		7.3) For (int i = 0, while i < samples_per_byte, iterate ++i)
+			7.3.1) If tone != 0
+				7.3.1.1) Write (128 + `sign` * `volume`) to `write`, advance `write`
+				7.3.1.2) If phase_tick >= phase_length
+					7.3.1.2.1) `sign` *= -1
+					7.3.1.2.2) `phase_tick` = 0
+				7.3.1.3) ++phase_tick
+			7.3.2) Else
+				7.3.2.1) phase_tick = 0
+				7.3.2.1) Write 128 to `write`, advance `write` 7.4) --pcs_length

+Bytes are in this document equivalent to unsigned 8-bit integers, so it might look conflicting that we use a signed integer and use it for multiplication.
+However, since the neutral sound is 128, the middle of the 8-bit value range, it doesn't matter in C. For other languages this might not necessarily hold true though, so make sure it is well-defined.

 ##### AdLib #####
 AdLib sounds are written to specifically talk to the AdLib sound card.
 It starts with a header of six bytes: the first four bytes are an unsigned 32-bit integer for the *length* of the sound data in bytes, the remaining two bytes are the *priority*, similar to the priority for PC speaker sound.